Menachem Begin: Biography

-Menachem Begin was born to Zeev Dov and Hassia Begun in what was then Brest-Litovsk in the Russian Empire (today Brest, Belarus).
+Menachem Begin was born to Zeev Dov and Hassia Begun in Brest-Litovsk, Russian Empire (now Brest, Belarus).
 He was the youngest of three children.
 On his mother's side he was descended from distinguished rabbis.
 His father, a timber merchant, was a community leader, a passionate Zionist, and an admirer of Theodor Herzl.
 The midwife who attended his birth was the grandmother of Ariel Sharon.

 After a year of a traditional cheder education Begin started studying at a "Tachkemoni" school, associated with the religious Zionist movement.
 In his childhood, Begin, like most Jewish children in his town, was a member of the Zionist scouts movement Hashomer Hatzair.
 He was a member of Hashomer Hatzair until the age of 13, and at 16, he joined Betar.
 At 14, he was sent to a Polish government school, where he received a solid grounding in classical literature.

 Begin studied law at the University of Warsaw, where he learned the oratory and rhetoric skills that became his trademark as a politician, and viewed as demagogy by his critics.

 During his studies, he organized a self-defense group of Jewish students to counter harassment by anti-Semites on campus.
 He graduated in 1935, but never practiced law.
 At this time he became a disciple of Vladimir "Ze'ev" Jabotinsky, the founder of the nationalist Revisionist Zionism movement and its youth wing, Betar.
 His rise within Betar was rapid: at 22, he shared the dais with his mentor at the Betar World Congress in Kraków.
 The pre-war Polish government actively supported Zionist youth and paramilitary movements.
-Begin's leadership qualities were quickly recognised.
 In 1937 he was the active head of Betar in Czechoslovakia and became head of the largest branch, that of Poland.
 As head of Betar's Polish branch, Begin traveled among regional branches to encourage supporters and recruit new members.
 To save money, he stayed at the homes of Betar members.
 During one such visit, he met his future wife Aliza Arnold, who was the daughter of his host.
 The couple married on 29 May 1939.
 They had three children: Binyamin, Leah and Hassia.

 Living in Warsaw in Poland, Begin encouraged Betar to set up an organization to bring Polish Jews to Palestine.
 He unsuccessfully attempted to smuggle 1,500 Jews into Romania at the end of August 1939.
 Returning to Warsaw afterward, he left three days after the German 1939 invasion began, first to the southwest and then to Wilno.